 Richard spent the first ten years of his career as a Civil Servant, working in the Home Office, Prison Service and Cabinet Office.
 Since 2001 he has worked in public sector consulting for PA Consulting and Capgemini, specialising in strategy, business change and performance improvement.
 He also had a stint leading business development in Justice for Working Links, a provider of services to support the unemployed into work and the rehabilitation of offenders.
 He is currently a member of PA Consulting’s Government and Public Services team, focusing on public service reform.
 Richard was appointed 3 January 2011 for a two-year term, in January 2013 his term was renewed for another three years.

 Stephen began his career at HMT then spent 15 years at Which?, where he was Director of Research and Policy.
 Latterly he joined the ITC as Director of Advertising and Sponsorship, helping to establish its successor body Ofcom before setting up as an independent consultant on regulation and consumer issues.
 Up to 31 March 2014, he was Vice Chair of Consumer Futures and a Board Member of the Payments Council.
-He is currently Chair of London TravelWatch, a Board Member of Passenger Focus and Chair of the Advertising Advisory Committee which advises advertising regulators on TV and radio advertising rules.
+He is currently Chair of London TravelWatch, a Board Member of Transport Focus (formerly Passenger Focus), Chair of the Payment Systems Regulator Panel and Chair of the Advertising Advisory Committee which advises advertising regulators on TV and radio advertising rules.
 Stephen was appointed on 3 January 2011 for a three-year term, in January 2014 his term was extended for another 6 months until July 2014, and in May 2014 his term was renewed for another three years.

 Robert is the Chief Executive of the Lending Standards Board.
 Prior to this he spent three years as Director General of the Money Advice Trust, a charity that provides advice to over-indebted individuals, via National Debtline and training and support to money advisers.
 Robert’s earlier career was spent working for Barclays Bank where he held a number of senior roles in Large Corporate, International and Retail banking.
 He was appointed 1 February 2012 for a three-year term.